duceppemo/mashID/README.md

   --identity 0.9        Minimum identity to report.
 [0-1].
 Default is 0.9 --p-value 0.05        Maximum p-value to report
   -n 10, --n-hits 10    Number of top-hits to report (sorted by % identity).
 Default is 10.
-  -t 16, --threads 16   Number of threads.
-Default is maximum available(16).
+  -s {identity,multiplicity}, --sort-by {identity,multiplicity}
+                        How to sort the result tables.
+Will impact the "Top hit" table.
+Default is "similarity".
 Optional.
+  -t 64, --threads 64   Number of threads.
+Default is maximum available(64).
+Optional.
   -p 2, --parallel 2    Number of samples to process in parallel.
 Default is 2.
 Optional.
-  -m 57, --memory 57    Memory in GB.
-Default is 85% of total memory (57) -v, --version         show program's version number and exit
+  -m 459, --memory 459  Memory in GB.
+Default is 85% of total memory (459) -v, --version         show program's version number and exit
 ```